Montmartre revealed

 Montmartre is undeniably associated with the world of nightlife.
 This is where the first cabarets in the capital were born.
 They were initially makeshift restaurants, run by the locals themselves.
 Gradually, these places where Sunday strollers came to dine began to offer shows to entertain their customers.
 Montmartre's cabarets have contributed to the glory of Paris.
 Today, they are part of French culture, as evidenced by the famous French Cancan.
 Many of them have endured: Le Lapin Agile, Moulin Rouge, La Nouvelle Eve...

-- Walking through the streets of Montmartre: an unforgettable experience
+Walking the streets of Montmartre

 Gourmet Addresses

-- Practical information
+Practical information

 - Accommodations Many hotels and apartments are available near Montmartre for an unforgettable stay in this enchanting neighborhood.